rebecagrn/islandtech-ecommerce/README.md

 - **Next.js:** Enables SSR, image optimization, modern routing, and excellent performance.
 - **Tailwind CSS:** Makes it easy to create responsive layouts and a custom design system.
-- **Zustand:** Simple and efficient state management for React apps.
 - **Next/Image:** All images use Next.js Image for automatic optimization and lazy loading where appropriate.
 - **Custom Fonts:** Inter from Google fonts, configured globally via Tailwind.
 - **Componentization:** All visual elements are reusable components, with shared primitives in `shared` for maintainability.